miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Directly control a minion by taking over its will.
 Explore the map using the arrow keys.
 Kill local monsters and tribes by commanding a party.
-New teams are set up by clicking “New team” on the [minions](minions "wikilink") tab.
+New teams are set up by clicking “New team” on the [/keeperrl_wiki/minions](/keeperrl_wiki/minions "wikilink") tab.
 Then select individual creatures to add them to the team.
 Select the minion you want to lead your party and click command to control them.
 Think carefully before trying to loot a dragon's hoard or waking up a cyclops.
 Wolves naturally form their own